beansKingdom/purpgo_support/en/terms.md

 **Developer :** He Lingyun
 **Contact :** hlyaction@gmail.com

 ### Introduction

 Welcome to PurpGo (“the App”).
 This agreement is a legally binding agreement between you (“User”) and He Lingyun (“Developer”) regarding the downloading, installation, and use of the App.

 **Please read all terms of this agreement carefully.
 By downloading, installing, or using the App in any way, you acknowledge that you have fully read, understood, and agree to be bound by all terms of this agreement.
 If you do not agree with any term, do not download, install, or use the App.**

 ------

 ### 1. Service Description

 1.1 PurpGo is a personal voice-powered todo management tool.
+The App requires a paid download from the App Store, which grants you permanent access to all free features listed in 1.2.

 1.2 **Free features include:**

 - Creating, editing, deleting, and completing tasks
 - Voice quick task creation
 - Task reminders
 - Recurring task settings
-- Basic list view (Overdue / Today / Upcoming /Inbox/ Completed groups)
+- Basic list view (Overdue / Today / Upcoming / Inbox / Completed groups)
 - Basic monthly calendar overview
 - Data export and import
 - Theme switching
 - Tag management
+- Additional free features may be added over time

 1.3 **Pro subscription features include but are not limited to:**

 - Today View (Kanban board)
 - Calendar Day Detail popup with swipe
 - Strong Reminders
+- Full monthly calendar editing (create and manage tasks directly in month view)
+- Gantt-style timeline bars for multi-day tasks
-- Future Pro-only features added later
+- Future Pro-only features added over time

-1.4 The basic features of the App are completely free.
+1.4 The free features listed in 1.2 are permanently available with your App download.
 Pro features require an in-app purchase subscription through the Apple App Store.

 ------

 ### 2. Subscription & Free Trial Terms

 2.1 **Subscription Method:** Pro subscriptions are purchased through your Apple ID in the App Store.

-2.2 **Free Trial:** New users may enjoy a 7-day local free trial to experience all Pro features, without the need for a subscription.
-This trial is based on the device’s first install date and does not require payment.
+2.2 **Free Trial:** New users may enjoy a 7-day local free trial to experience all Pro features immediately after downloading the App, without the need for a subscription.
+This trial is based on the device's first install date and does not require payment.
 After the trial, Pro features will become restricted and require a subscription.

 2.3 **Subscription Period and Renewal:**